gin-gonic/website/content/en/blog/news/how-to-build-one-effective-middleware.md

 date: 2019-02-26
 ---

-## Consitituent part
+## Constituent parts

 The middleware has two parts:

   - part one is what is executed once, when you initialize your middleware.
-That's where you set up all the global objects, logicals etc. Everything that happens one per application lifetime.
+That's where you set up all the global objects, logicals etc. Everything that happens once per application lifetime.

   - part two is what executes on every request.
 For example, a database middleware you simply inject your "global" database object into the context.
 Once it's inside the context, you can retrieve it from within other middlewares and your handler function.